Washington Gov. Jay Inslee signs package of bills sparked by #MeToo movement

 All of the measures take effect in June.

-The National Conference of State Legislatures reports more than a dozen states introduced legislation this year related to sexual harassment in the workplace.
+The National Conference of State Legislatures (NCSL) reports more than a dozen states introduced legislation this year related to sexual harassment in the workplace.
 They include measures that prohibit nondisclosure agreements related to sexual harassment.

 More than two dozen states introduced or enacted measures to expel members, criminalize sexual harassment at state Capitols, or mandate harassment training within statehouses.

-Suzanne Hultin, an employment policy director at NCSL, said that it appeared Washington was the first to enact laws addressing sexual harassment nondisclosure agreements in the broader workplace.
+Suzanne Hultin, an employment policy director at NCSL, said that it appeared Washington was the first to enact laws addressing sexual-harassment nondisclosure agreements in the broader workplace.

-California, Maine and Oregon have previously passed sexual harassment training in the workplace, and Hultin said that while California passed legislation in 2016 banning the use of a confidentiality clause that would prevent the disclosure of “factual information” in a civil settlement in regards to a sexual offense, it did not specify sexual harassment as one of the Washington bills does.
+California, Maine and Oregon have previously passed sexual-harassment training in the workplace, and Hultin said that while California passed legislation in 2016 banning the use of a confidentiality clause that would prevent the disclosure of “factual information” in a civil settlement in regards to a sexual offense, it did not specify sexual harassment as one of the Washington bills does.

 Democratic Sen. Karen Keiser, who sponsored three of the bills, said the national conversation surrounding sexual harassment has given people “permission to say, ‘Hey, I know what that’s about, that’s happened to me.’ ”

-Washington’s lawmakers also sought to review policies and procedures on addressing sexual harassment, training and reporting procedures at the Legislature following revelations of misconduct at the state Capitol in recent months.
+Washington’s lawmakers also sought to review policies and procedures on addressing sexual harassment, training and reporting procedures at the Legislature after revelations of misconduct at the state Capitol in recent months.

 More than 200 women — including lobbyists and lawmakers — signed a letter in November calling for a culture change at the Capitol.
 The signers included a bipartisan group of more than 40 lawmakers.